horvatovichlab/MSIWarp/README.md

 To build the MSIWarp Python package, cmake, a C++17 compliant compiler, and python 3 (version?) must be installed

-To build the project, open a terminal in the root folder and type
+To build the project, open a terminal in the root folder and type:
 ```
 python3 setup.py install --user
 ```